Ishitaagarwal00/model_engineering/README.md

 ## **Objective**

 To develop a machine learning tool to classify breast tumors as benign or malignant, targeting an F1-score greater than 0.95.
-The tool will incorporate interpretability techniques for actionable insights, implement a system for storing predictions, and include a monthly data drift detection mechanism to trigger model retraining when drift is detected.
+The tool will incorporate interpretability techniques for actionable insights, implement a database for storing predictions, and include a monthly data drift detection mechanism to trigger model retraining when drift is detected.

 ---